Did school equip you with everything you ever needed to know, or did it leave some gaps?

 - Personal development

 Now I do realize that most of us had some kind of Life Skills class.
-It probably wasn’t in-depth enough to really be of great help, but to say that there was no education on these topics is not the entire truth.
+It probably wasn’t in-depth enough to be of great help (it wasn’t for me), but to say that there was no education on these topics is not the entire truth.

 Some of you may have taken business or even entrepreneurship classes in college or university, and they may have taken you a little further into these subjects than high school ever did.
 You still have to ask yourself: how often do I use the skills I learned from those classes today?